When you transition to eating a Whole Food Plant Based diet there are several things you learn from the get-go.

 And finally, you find out that in order to cook this way, your kitchen ingredients need a serious makeover.

 If you don’t follow our meal plans and you’re doing this on your own, you will still have to stock up on the staples so you can make yummy whole food plant based meals.
 Side note, if you’re not on our meal plans, sign the hell up!
-It’s only $20 a month, you get a new meal plan every Friday, and the recipes are the best around.
+You get a new meal plan every Friday, and the recipes are the best around.
 Ask our private Facebook group, they will tell you!

 BULK (in bins / purchased by the pound)

 - Almonds, raw

 - Beans, dried (all types but black, pinto and garbanzo beans are all good to have on hand / BPA-free cans are best)